-Risk-Informed and Performance-Based Regulation
+Risk-Informed, Performance-Based Regulation

 The NRC has established its regulatory requirements, in both reactor and materials applications, to ensure that "no undue risk to public health and safety" results from licensed uses of Atomic Energy Act (AEA) materials and facilities.
 The objective of these requirements has always been to assure that the probabilities of accidents with the potential for adversely affecting public health and safety are low.
 For reactors, these probabilities were not quantified in a systematic way until 1975 when the Reactor Safety Study (WASH-1400) was published.
-For non-reactor activities, the situation is more complex.
-In some areas, high-level waste disposal and transportation, risk assessment has been in use since the 1970s; in others, such quantification is still evolving.
-Consequently, most of NRC's regulations were developed without the benefit of quantitative estimates of risk.
-The perceived benefits of the deterministic and prescriptive regulatory requirements were based mostly on experience, testing programs and expert judgment, considering factors such as engineering margins and the principle of defense-in-depth.
+For non-reactor activities, such quantification is still evolving.
+Consequently, many of NRC's regulations were developed without the benefit of quantitative estimates of risk.
+The perceived benefit of the regulatory requirements was based mostly on experience, testing programs and expert judgment, considering factors such as engineering margins and defense-in-depth.

 There have been significant advances in and experience with risk assessment methodology since 1975.
-Thus, the Commission is advocating certain changes to the development and implementation of its regulations through the use of risk-informed, and ultimately performance-based, approaches.
+Thus, the Commission is advocating certain changes to the development and implementation of its regulations through the use of risk-informed, and ultimately performance-based approaches.
 The Probabilistic Risk Assessment (PRA) Policy Statement (60 FR 42622, August 16, 1995) formalized the Commission's commitment to risk-informed regulation through the expanded use of PRA.
 The PRA Policy Statement states, in part, "The use of PRA technology should be increased in all regulatory matters to the extent supported by the state of the art in PRA methods and data, and in a manner that complements the NRC's deterministic approach and supports the NRC's traditional defense-in-depth philosophy."